 - 2. Remove the tailpipe by pulling it out of the muffler. - 3.
-Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe.
+Tap the tailpipe lightly, then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe.

 - 1. Tailpipe

 - 2. Spark arrester

 - 3. Gasket

 - 4. Make sure the gasket is properly positioned, then insert the tailpipe into the muffler and align the screw holes.

-- 5. Install the screws and tighten them.
+- 5. Install the screw and tighten it.

 Improper cleaning of the spark arrester.

-Hot exhaust system.
+Hot exhaust system